dinoboards/V9958-Super/README.md

 ## Other changes

 1. Now outputs DVI signal -- works with standard HDMI to DVI converters.
-TODO to make this configurable with an onboard jumper
+TODO to make this configurable with an onboard jumper.
+2. Data lines assignment have been inverted.
+(The Data lines appeared to have been accidentally inverted in the original system).

 ## Building using the Command Line